 Fixed Assets vs. Current Assets

-Fixed Assets | Current Assets | |
+| Fixed Assets | Current Assets | |

-Examples | Vehicles Machinery Equipment Land |
+| Examples | Vehicles Machinery Equipment Land |

 Cash Accounts Receivable Inventory Prepaid Expenses |

-Easily and quickly converted to cash | No | Yes |
+| Easily and quickly converted to cash | No | Yes |

-Useful life | At least 12 months | Less than 12 months |
+| Useful life | At least 12 months | Less than 12 months |

-Operating assets | Yes | Yes |
+| Operating assets | Yes | Yes |

-Tangible | Yes | Sometimes |
+| Tangible | Yes | Sometimes |

-Depreciable | Generally, yes.
-Land is an exception. | Sometimes |
+| Depreciable | Generally, yes.
+Land is an exception. | Mostly no. Prepaid expenses are amortized. |

 What Is Fixed Assets Management?

 Fixed assets management is the process of recording and tracking long-term assets over their entire lifecycle, from acquisition to disposal.
-Companies must maintain accurate records to ensure compliance with accounting standards and reporting requirements.
+Companies must maintain accurate records to maintain compliance with accounting standards and reporting requirements.
 Examples include:

-- Documenting the total acquisition cost of the asset, including shipping, installation and related fees, as well as its estimated useful life, maintenance requirements and service history.
+- Documenting the total acquisition cost of the asset, including shipping, installation and related fees, as well as its estimated useful life, maintenance requirements, and service history.

 - Recording depreciation expense applying a consistent depreciation method and schedule.
-Tracking the status of fixed assets, such as transfers between facilities, divisions or subsidiaries.
+Tracking the status of fixed assets, such as transfers between facilities, divisions, or subsidiaries.

 - Logging the financial impact of upgrades and other actions that increase an assets value.